anthonydb/practical-sql/README.md

 * Select **Download ZIP**
 * Unzip the file on your computer.
 Place it in a directory that's easy to remember so you can reference it during the exercises that include importing data to PostgreSQL.

+**Warning about CSV files!**: Opening CSV files with Excel could lead to data loss.
+Excel will remove leading zeros from numbers that are intended to be stored as text, such as zip codes.
+If you wish to view the contents of a CSV file, only do so with a plain-text editor and be careful not to save the file in an encoding other than UTF-8 (e.g., `Notepad.exe` on Windows defaults to ANSI).

 **GitHub Users**

 GitHub users may want to clone the repository locally and occasionally perform a `git pull` to receive any updates.